-Hatsune Miku" is a virtual idol created on August 31, 2007.It is a software program that sings a song by voice synthesis when the lyrics and melody are inputted, and is a popular "character" of 158 cm tall, 42 kg, and 16 years old.Live concerts are held in Japan and abroad, and it has become a symbolic presence of Cool Japan, which promotes Japanese culture to the rest of the world.
+Hatsune Miku" is a virtual idol created on August 31, 2007.It is a software program that sings a song by voice synthesis when lyrics and melody are inputted, and is a popular "character" of 158 cm tall, 42 kg, and 16 years old.Live concerts are held in Japan and abroad, and it has become a symbol of Cool Japan, which promotes Japanese culture to the rest of the world.

 In his lecture titled "The Potential of Digital Content Learned from Hatsune Miku," Professor Ito introduced Crypton's business and explained the basics of computer music.And "software-enabled instruments that are installed on a computer are called virtual instruments."Hatsune Miku" is a virtual instrument of singing voice.It was developed using Yamaha's Vocaloid technology.This was a completely new experiment for our company, and we put a character on the product," he explained.

 The characterization of Miku Hatsune was so successful that people began to create not only music, but also illustrations, computer graphics, and cosplay of Miku Hatsune and post them on the Internet, creating a chain of creative works that spread throughout the world.Professor Ito stated, "The demand to use 'Hatsune Miku' as a character became so high that our headquarters had no choice but to work on how to smoothly clear the rights."
 He also explained in detail how the company opened a license for rights handling and established the content posting site "piapro" to create an environment conducive to creative works.